statikbe/craft-carbon-tracker/README.md

 <img src="img/github_screenshot.png" alt="">

 ### Local development
-When you install the public on a local environment, it will always use websitecarbon.com as the url for which to get the current score, since the API needs a publicly available url)
+When you install the plugin on a local environment, it will always use websitecarbon.com as the url for which to get the current score, since the API needs a publicly available url)

 ---
 ## Requirements